-Your MP3 player already has a lot of cords and cables to transmit data, recharge power, and connect your headphones.
-Eliminate some of the wire clutter with an FM transmitter.
+Your MP3 player already has a lot of cables to transmit data, recharge power, and connect your headphones.
+Eliminate some of the wires with an FM transmitter.
 An MP3 FM transmitter is a wireless transmitter that eliminates the need for an adapter or audio cable when you want to use your MP3 player with your car stereo or any FM radio.
 Here are a few tips for using an FM transmitter with your MP3 player.

 Combine charger and transmitters.
 Some FM transmitters will replace a car charger for your MP3 player.
 Using one of these combination transmitters helps reduce the number of MP3 accessories floating around in your glove box.
 A charger/FM transmitter combination allows you to charge your MP3 player and listen to music simultaneously, too.

 Multiple bands increase your options.
 Wireless FM transmitters will sometimes transmit on only one FM frequency band.
 An all-channel FM transmitter will let you easily find an unused frequency, so you're not stuck with just one channel.
 Multiple channel options let you avoid using channels that are experiencing interference from radio stations or other wireless sources of interference.